denoland/manual/getting_started/permissions.md

 ```

 > Note for Windows users: environment variables are case insensitive on Windows,
-> so Deno also matches them case insensitively in the allow-list.
+> so Deno also matches them case insensitively (on Windows only).

 #### Subprocess permissions